lingmulongtai/KUAS-reception/README_ENG.md

 - **Reset**: Use the admin panel to clear IndexedDB/localStorage.

 ## Offline Operation
-- All external dependencies (fonts/icons/libs) are bundled under `assets/` and `vendor/`.
+- Fonts/icons/libs are fetched from CDNs (requires internet).
-- `index.html` references only local files; no network is required.
+- Images are read from `public/` locally.

 ## Export
 - Press "Export to Excel" to generate `reception_status.xlsx`.